-So, anyway, as I was saying–I find this book and the book claims if I do fasted cardio I’ll force my body to burn stored fat which would turn me into a “fat burning furnace” or something.
+So, anyway, as I was saying–I find this book and the book claims if I train fasted I’ll force my body to burn stored fat which would turn me into a “fat-burning furnace” or something.

 Of course, at the time this made sense to my younger, naive, misinformed self: I want to burn body fat and fasted cardio increases fat burning.
 So if I train fasted…1+1= Fat loss.
 Simplez.